timbru31/SilkSpawners/README.md

 # If a spawner is destroyed, should the egg be dropped
 destroyDropEgg: false

+# Flag a spawner as already mined to prevent XP duping
+preventXPFarming: true

 # If a spawner is destroyed, should XP be dropped
 destroyDropXP: 0